Early Slavs: Clothing

 Most of the knowledge we have on Early Slavic clothing comes from iconographic sources and cemeteries.
 Although clothing differed according to region, season of year and social status, a general picture can be reconstructed.

-Men wore long sleeved tunics made of linen or wool, extending to about the knee, under these breeches were worn. wool cloaks were sometimes worn over the tunic, fastened at the right shoulder leaving the right arm free.
-Cloaks were occasionally also made of leather, and lined with fir or other material.
+Men wore long sleeved tunics made of linen or wool, extending to about the knee; under these, breeches were worn.
+Wool cloaks were sometimes worn over the tunic, fastened at the right shoulder leaving the right arm free.
+Cloaks were occasionally also made of leather and lined with fur or other material.
 Hats and mittens were worn for the winter, some trimmed with fur.
 Leather boots and shoes were also worn by both men and women, as well as a belt carrying a knife and whetstone for sharpening.

-Some women wore long patterned dresses, made from linen, sometimes with an apron tied over the dress.
-Dresses or tunic were sometimes made from one piece.
+Some women wore long patterned dresses made from linen, sometimes with an apron tied over the dress.
+Dresses or tunics were sometimes made from one piece.
 Unmarried women wore their hair braided or loose, but covered it after they were wedded.
 Ornaments and jewelry such as beads and earrings and twisted wire bracelets were also worn, especially by wealthier women.

-Musical instruments and burial practices
+Musical instruments

 The Slavs had many musical instruments as recorded in historical chronicles:

 "They have different kinds of lutes, pan pipes and flutes a cubit long.
 Their lutes have eight strings.
 They drink mead.
 They play their instruments during the incineration of their dead and claim that their rejoicing attests the mercy of the Lord to the dead."